Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Property owners may obtain financing for energy efficiency, water conservation, seismic strengthening, and solar energy improvements that is repaid as assessments on their property tax bills through property assessed clean energy (PACE).

-Currently, there are five financing companies:
+Currently, there are four financing companies:

 PACE authorized to provide PACE financing on properties in Aliso Viejo.
 Each of the companies can finance residential, commercial, or both types of properties.
 There is no affiliation between the City of Aliso Viejo and the PACE providers.
 The City Council was required only to approve the PACE providers’ participation in the City for those lenders to utilize a property owner’s tax bill for payment purposes.
 Therefore, Aliso Viejo residents are advised to carefully evaluate any proposed provider and review all contractual assessment terms and conditions before participating in any PACE program.